Thrift Tales #8: Back At It

 Vintage Cow Creamer, Made in Japan, $12

 That’s it for store-bought finds.
 Moving on to our estate sale day, one beautiful spring afternoon the crew and I hit up three sales.
 Two of them were at the end of day two and the last at the end of day one.
 If you do this much you know how it is: you really need to be there when the gates open on day one to get the good stuff.
-However, as estate sales go on, prices slash, with second day often running half off, so you can get some great deals.
+However, as estate sales go on, prices slash, and second day often runs half off, so you can get some great deals.
 Sometimes neat items find their way to the forefront too as the flashier goods make their way out.

 We did a lot of driving about and my mom and sister had great hauls, but I personally only walked away with two items for the day.

-Kitschy Miniature Lady Figurine, $1.50
+Kitschy Miniature Lady Figurine, $1.50 (Napcoware)

 Rainbow Toucan on Perch, $6

 I wouldn’t say that he matches my aesthetic by any means.
-I’m not a fan of coastal themes, rainforest stuff, or ’80’s kitsch, but I do like bright colors and happy oddities and he spoke to me in that language.
+I’m not a huge fan of coastal themes, rainforest stuff, or ’80’s kitsch, but I do like bright colors and happy oddities and he spoke to me in that language.
 He is sort of tacky but unapologetically so and I adore him.

 He has no markings.
 I found similar ones online that claimed to be hand-painted in Mexico during the 1980’s, so maybe that’s his history too.
 The owners had lots of travel souvenirs.